Sidmouth, Sidford and Sidbury - Maps, Hotels and Bed and Breakfast Accommodation with email links. Updated 20 April 2008.

 Royal York and Faulkner - large, mid-range, along the Esplanade but away from most of the noise of the market square.
 Unrestricted on-road parking but little chance of finding a space.
 (01395) 513043 EMAIL EX10 8AZ

-Sidholme Hotel - Elysian Fields, Vicarage Road, easy walk to seafront, a Christian hotel popular with organised groups, large music room, ample parking (01395) 513633 EMAIL EX10 8UJ The centre of some debate in 2006 because it cancelled a block booking from 'folk festival' attendees with no explanation.
+Sidholme Hotel - Elysian Fields, Vicarage Road, easy walk to seafront, a Christian hotel popular with organised groups, large music room, ample parking (01395) 513633 EMAIL EX10 8UJ The centre of some debate in 2006 because it cancelled a block booking from 'folk festival' attendees.
+Yet in 2019 it became a folk week venue for dancing.

 Victoria Hotel - upmarket and arguably Sidmouth's 'grandest' hotel, the food is reputedly excellent.
 Steep (healthy!) walk from seafront.
 (01395) 512651 EMAIL EX10 8RY